PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 its prompts.
 Note that both x86 and x86-64 versions are available.
 Grab whatever latest version is appropriate for your computer.

+The examples of this article were created using Python version 3.7.
+None of the examples have been tested on earlier Python versions.
+As of December 2019, Python version 3.8 was released, and we expect that the examples to follow will be forward-compatible.
+We thus suggest that you download and install Python version 3.7 or later.

 ### Integrated Development Environments (IDEs)

 You may eventually want an IDE, and there are numerous to choose from.
 The [Wiki